Brazil authorities raise environmental concerns around oil auction

-RIO DE JANEIRO, Oct 9 (Reuters) - Seven exploratory oil blocks set to be auctioned by Brazil on Thursday are the subject of environmental litigation, authorities said on Wednesday, complicating a process expected to bring around $800 million into state coffers.
+RIO DE JANEIRO (Reuters) - Seven exploratory oil blocks set to be auctioned by Brazil on Thursday are the subject of environmental litigation, authorities said on Wednesday, complicating a process expected to bring around $800 million into state coffers.

 In a statement published on Wednesday, federal prosecutors in the state of Bahia, who are bringing the suit, said a court had determined that the ongoing case be made public since the auction is imminent.
 Federal prosecutors are arguing that the seven blocks pose a danger to the ecologically sensitive Abrolhos Archipelago, the statement said.